jipark92/Odin-RockPaperSiccors-Project/README.md

 # Odin-RockPaperSiccors-Project

-In this project I will use to current skills i have learned to build a functioning console based rock paper siccors game.
+For this project, I will be using what I have learned so far to create a playable rock paper siccors game against a computer.
+I will be using DOM manipulation through javescript and lots of css edits.